fastforwardlabs/mdffreport12/src/00-frontmatter.md

 ![](figures/cover.png)

-*This is an applied research report by Cloudera Fast Forward, focused on Deep Learning Approaches for Anomaly Detection.
-Read our full report on using deep learning for anomaly detection below or download it ([PDF](#), [ePub](#), [mobi](#)).
-Also be sure to check out our anomaly detection prototypes: [Blip](https://blip.fastforwardlabs.com) and [Anomagram](https://anomagram.fastforwardlabs.com).*

-Our reports focus on emerging capabilities that are still changing due to algorithmic breakthrough, hardware breakthrough, technological commoditization, and data availability.
-Accompanying our reports are working prototypes that exhibit the capabilities of the algorithm and offer detailed technical advice on its practical application.
+*This is an applied research report by Cloudera Fast Forward.
+We write reports and build prototypes about emerging technologies.
+Read our full report on using deep learning for anomaly detection below or [download the PDF](#).
+Accompanying each report are working prototypes that exhibit the capabilities of the algorithm and offer detailed technical advice on its practical application.
+For this report we built two prototypes: [Blip](https://blip.fastforwardlabs.com) and [Anomagram](https://anomagram.fastforwardlabs.com).*